stackedboxes/romualdo/doc/design.md

 **TODO:** What about global blocks?
 What if the call stack is compatible, but at some point we called some unreleased procedure that changed the unreleased global state?
 This could break future calls of other unreleased procedures that depend on that global state.
+[But how exactly?
+The compiler will not allow any procedure that depends on an nonexisting global.
+The semantics of the Storyworld can go nuts with some creative loading and saving and changes to unreleased code... but I am not trying to avoid *this*.]

 **TODO:** So, maybe add a first step to the algorithm: no new global state must have been added.
 (We can maybe make this less strict in the future.)